← All products

 Paired with the platform

-The Engine is designed to ingest evidence from Citadel and NAICOM natively.
-Access events, AI session receipts, and infrastructure state all land in the same OSCAL SSP — with per-control origin references your assessor can verify.
+The Engine ingests evidence from Citadel, NAICOM, and Beacon natively.
+Host state, AI session receipts, KSI emissions, and infrastructure scans all land in the same evidence ledger — emitted as OSCAL for the Rev 5 path and as the Consolidated Rules 2026 machine-readable package for the 20x path, with per-control origin references your assessor can verify.

 Citadel host state